Set up a lean Branch Office Network without any Servers and DCs inside by using an IPSec S2S VPN Tunnel connected with the Headquarters Network

 For each subnet you create here, you need to assign a site.

-Finally we also need to configure for servers and routers in the headquarters network, the route to our new branch office subnet.
+Finally we also need to configure on the servers and routers in the headquarters network, the network route to our new branch office subnet.

 How domain controllers are located in Windows